bet4a/d3wiki/Arrays.md

 <a name="map_has" href="#wiki-map_has">#</a> map.<b>has</b>(<i>key</i>)

-Returns true if and only if this map has an entry for the specified *key*.
+Returns true if and only if this map has an entry for the specified *key* string.
 Note: the value may be null or undefined.

 <a name="map_get" href="#wiki-map_get">#</a> map.<b>get</b>(<i>key</i>)

-Returns the value for the specified *key*.
+Returns the value for the specified *key* string.
 If the map does not have an entry for the specified *key*, returns undefined.

 <a name="map_set" href="#wiki-map_set">#</a> map.<b>set</b>(<i>key</i>, <i>value</i>)

-Sets the *value* for the specified *key*; returns the new *value*.
-If the map previously had an entry for the same *key*, the old entry is replaced with the new value.
+Sets the *value* for the specified *key* string; returns the new *value*.
+If the map previously had an entry for the same *key* string, the old entry is replaced with the new value.

 <a name="map_remove" href="#wiki-map_remove">#</a> map.<b>remove</b>(<i>key</i>)

-If the map has an entry for the specified *key*, removes the entry and returns true.
+If the map has an entry for the specified *key* string, removes the entry and returns true.
 Otherwise, this method does nothing and returns false.

 <a name="map_keys" href="#wiki-map_keys">#</a> map.<b>keys</b>()